 - 2 Tbsp maple sugar or coconut sugar

-- 14 Tbsp grass fed butter palm oil shortening, or a combination of both
+- 14 Tbsp grass fed butter or palm oil shortening, or vegan butter for dairy free options

 - 2 large eggs